WpgDotNetUG/UserGroupWebsite/src/DotNetUserGroup.Website/Content/News/2011-05-09-Winnipeg Hosts Azure Fest.markdown

+﻿---
-﻿#Winnipeg hosts Azurefest on May 19th
+title: Winnipeg hosts Azurefest on May 19th
+---

 Online Business Systems and Microsoft are teaming up to bring the cloud to Winnipeg with [Azurefest](www.azure.com)!